Skip to content

 Logger ships 40,000+ airports — also strong, also bundled.
 ForeFlight wins on richer airport detail (taxi diagrams, FBO, fuel pricing) — that depth is on our roadmap, not in the row count.

-ACARS / ADS-B / cockpit-screen capture
+ACARS / ADS-B / flight-deck screen capture

 Logger does the camera-scan-the-ACARS-screen trick well, and we now match it.
 ForeFlight adds ADS-B import via Sentry/Stratus hardware — that piece we don't do.